 Dean - We have a ton of projects on the back burner.
 One of the advantages of laser cutting is the initial investment in new products is much less than die cutting (no tooling cost).
 So, this lower risk factor will allow us to test the water with some cool ideas we've been sitting on.
-For instance, Castle Greenleaf (picture below) has been sitting in the die shop for years.
+For instance, Castle Greenleaf (pictured below) has been sitting in the die shop for years.
 We advanced through the prototype phase, but the initial response from our focus group led us to believe that even though it's half scale, it just isn't a product for our customers.
 I happen to love it, so now we can push forward knowing that if I'm wrong, it won't destroy our new product budget.
-Another example is the Greenleaf Express (picture below).
-Someone mentioned a train on our blog, dollhouse-kits.com, and before I knew it, there was a half inch prototype sitting in the die shop.
+Another example is the Greenleaf Express (pictured below).
+Someone mentioned a train on our blog and before I knew it, there was a half inch prototype sitting in the die shop.
 I was worried that we might already have too many transportation themed miniatures, so we put it on the shelf.
 As you can see, we've already started moving forward on a laser cut version.
 As far as more conventional miniatures, don't be surprised to see more of the new laser cut models in half inch scale.
 I've also sampled some of our furniture kits in half inch scale, but that would be way down the road.

-Gina - Is there anything else that you'd like to mention Dean?
+Gina - Is there anything else that you'd like to mention, Dean?

 Dean - Just a heartfelt thanks to you for the exposure you give Greenleaf on your blog.
 Many people forget that all though Greenleaf is a giant in the miniature industry, we are still just a small business.
 We are always grateful for this kind of coverage.
-I believe that the Internet is a miniaturist’s best friend.
+I believe that the Internet is a miniaturist best friend.
 Between blogs like you and online communities like Greenleaf's, miniature collecting is no longer restricted by distance.
-We can share ideas with someone half way around the world almost as easy as we can with someone who lives down the street.
+We can share ideas with someone halfway around the world almost as easy as we can with someone who lives down the street.
 Still, we should always support our local miniature shops whenever possible and remember to always ask if they carry Greenleaf Dollhouses.